UCL-CCS/HemePure/README.md

 * AVX512

 Data output (run time):
+* Extraction of data from the following locations in a domain:
+  - point on surface
+  - line between two points
+  - plane through the domain
+  - inlets
+  - outlets
+  - whole wall surface
-- Extraction of data at point, line, plane, inlets, outlets, wall surface, surfaces within a sphere, whole domain.
+  - surfaces within a defined sphere
+  - all points within a defined sphere
+  - whole domain
-- Checkpoint restart from written data file
+* Checkpoint restart from written data file

 ## Compilation #
 Build dependencies before attempting to build HemePure.
 Once dependencies are built, they do not need to be recompiled for (re)compilation of the source code.
 The following steps can be followed to build the dependency and source code mannually, the FullBuild.sh file collects these into a single location.
 This file may need to be modified to reflect the settings, defaults and software available on a given machine.
 This file can be modified to provide alternative functionality and boundary conditions.